Mahmoud Jaballah: Alleged associations

-2006, pp. 856-858 He denied any relationship with Mabruk.

 In September, Jaballah was advised to use caution when contacting "the father", believed to be a reference to Ayman al-Zawahiri.
 He responded that he was usually contacted by the father, not vice versa.
 Two months later, he mentioned to Shehata that he hadn't heard from the father, but was assured that he was all right and just had some difficulties communicating recently.
 In a later phone call to Yemen, he asked a colleague to deliver a message to the father from him.
 In April 1997, Jaballah received a telephone call from the father who asked him how he was faring in Canada.
 Ten months later, he was given the number for an Inmarsat satellite phone to contact "Mohammed", which Canadians allege was a reference to Mohammed al-Zawahiri, and phoned it frequently.

 In October 1996, al-Jihad's London leader Adel Abdel Bary contacted Jaballah to say that he was shipping him several books and periodicals, including al-Mujahideen and al-Faqr for distribution in Canada, and copies of the Shifaa and some audio cassettes he asked to be forwarded on to Shehata.
 He also offered to ship him a phone card printing machine to ensure he was able to easily communicate overseas.

 In November 1996, Shehata, his brother-in-law told Jaballah that he was in Syria and preparing to go stay with "Daoud", believed to be a reference to Ibrahim Eidarous who was staying in Azerbaijan.
 That same month, he was informed by a friend that Mohammad Zeki Mahjoub had moved to Toronto, whom both had known in Afghanistan.
 He later met Mahjoub briefly while picking his wife up from the Khadr's house where Mahjoub was also visiting.
 Jaballah returned the greeting, introducing himself to Ibrahim by the kunya name Abu Ahmad and left.
-Although Mahjoub was found with the phone number of Jaballah's son at the time of his arrest, 289-2361 under the name Abu Ahmed ("Father of Ahmed"), Jaballah denied having ever spoken on the phone with him.Transcript of Proceedings, Volume 7, Between Minister of Citizenship and Immigration and Solicitor General of Canada and Mohamed Zeki MAHJOUB, p .687.
+Although Mahjoub was found with the phone number of Jaballah's son at the time of his arrest, 289-2361 under the name Abu Ahmed ("Father of Ahmed"), Jaballah denied having ever spoken on the phone with him.